teodoriu/test-iq/TASKS.md

 - Load data using AJAX
 - Display the same columns: ID, Name, Email, Registered Date
 - Include the same actions: Edit, Delete

+### Task 13

+Build a php artisan command that sends a custom HTML email to a user.

+- Create a Mailable class called CustomHtmlEmail
+- Use a custom HTML blade view
+- Include a styled message (title, paragraph, button, etc.)
+- Create a command: php artisan email:send-custom {email}